 You can easily wire this breakout to any microcontroller, we'll be using an Arduino.
 For another kind of microcontroller, just make sure it has I2C capability, then port the code - it's pretty simple stuff!

-- Connect Vin to the power supply, 3-5V is fine.
+- Connect Vin to the power supply, (red wire in STEMMA QT version).
 Use the same voltage that the microcontroller logic is based off of.
 For most Arduinos, that is 5V

-- Connect the SCL pin to the I2C clock SCL pin on your Arduino.
+- Connect the SCL pin to the I2C clock SCL pin on your Arduino (yellow wire in STEMMA QT version).
 On an UNO & '328 based Arduino, this is also known as A5, on a Mega it is also known as digital 21 and on a Leonardo/Micro, digital 3

-- Connect the SDA pin to the I2C data SDA pin on your Arduino.
+- Connect the SDA pin to the I2C data SDA pin on your Arduino (blue wire in STEMMA QT version).
 On an UNO & '328 based Arduino, this is also known as A4, on a Mega it is also known as digital 20 and on a Leonardo/Micro, digital 2

 To begin controling the motor chip, you will need to install the Adafruit_DRV2605 Library.
 You can do that by going to the Arduino library manager under Sketch -> Include Library -> Manage Libraries...

 Then search for DRV2605 and find the Adafruit DRV2605 Library and click Install

 We also have a great tutorial on Arduino library installation at:

 Now you can open up File->Examples->Adafruit_DRV2605->basic and upload to your Arduino wired up to the breakout.